A Bible Study by Jack Kelley

 [Promise] To him who overcomes and does my will to the end, I will give authority over the nations—’He will rule them with an iron scepter; he will dash them to pieces like pottery— just as I have received authority from my Father.
 I will also give him the morning star.

 They’ll join Him on His throne as co-regent of the universe, the Bride of Christ, His beloved church.

 We’re not in the Church because of the pew we occupy, or the name over the door, or the good works we do.
 We’re in the church because we’ve believed by faith that Christ died for our sins according to the Scriptures, that he was buried, that he was raised on the third day according to the Scriptures.
 (1 Cor 15:3-4)

 Waiting for our sandwiches, we were approached by a man who appeared to hold some position of authority.
 His manner was most unfriendly, and his questions conveyed an air of suspicion.
 We left there quickly wondering if he was a policeman, a government agent, or an official from a religion unfriendly to Christians.
-Driving away we also discovered our food was not edible.
-The chicken was bad, as if the innards hadn’t been removed before cooking, and the bread was stale.
-Re-reading the letter to Thyatira we were struck by the contrasts between good and evil, in the letter and in our visit.
+Driving away, we also discovered our food was not edible.
+The chicken was terrible, as if the innards hadn’t been removed before cooking, and the bread was stale.
+Re-reading the letter to Thyatira, we were struck by the contrasts between good and evil, in the letter and our visit.